systemd/systemd/docs/RESOLVED-VPNS.md

    differentiate them. i.e. `~foo.com` is a configured routing domain, while `foo.com` would be a configured search domain.

-   One routing domain is particular interesting: `~.` — the catch-all routing domain.
+   One routing domain is particularly interesting: `~.` — the catch-all routing domain.
 (The *dot* domain `.` is how DNS denotes the "root" domain, i.e. the parent domain of all domains, but itself.)
 When used on an interface any DNS traffic is preferably routed to its DNS servers.
 (A search domain – i.e. `.`